 How will EPICS be implemented?

 A 10 kW solar array covers an area of approximately 50 to 65 square meters (or about 600 square feet, depending on the power rating of the PV panels).
 Forty million arrays will cover less than 900 square miles (by contrast, metropolitan Los Angeles covers 4,850 square miles, and California, a little less than 164,000 square miles; Santa Cruz County, 604 square miles).
 While this is not an inconsiderable area to be covered, it does not seem insurmountable.
+These solar farms will be built over or on already-disturbed, irremediable sites, avoiding ecologically sensitive areas.
 New solar technologies will make it possible to mount panels over agricultural fields, generating power from light frequencies other than those required for photosynthesis while paying ground rents to farmers and landowners.

 EPICS is a 40 year project and will require construction of one million solar arrays every year beginning with the state’s poorest residents (by the time the final tranche is installed, the first one will need to be replaced).
 A 10 kW solar PV array generates about 36 kWh per day, or roughly 13,000 kWh per year.
 Sale of this electricity at $1/kWh will thus generate $13,000 per year of which $1,000 ($83/month) will go to operation and maintenance of the arrays, leaving $12,000 per year (or $1,000/month).
 If the program begins in 2025, by 2065, every resident of California will be receiving a basic annual income of $12,000 from the sale of electricity into the state’s grid at a tariff of $1 per kWh.
 While this might seem like a very high price for one kilowatt hour, it is not the average price, which will be determined by the generation mix at any one time.
 By 2065, moreover (and as discussed below), the retail price of one kWh is likely to be considerably higher than 50¢/kWh.